 Size of the measure

 Free pouring spirits or wine can lead to drinking more than you intended.
-Why not order our standard drink measure?
+Why not order our SD measure?
 This handy and easy-to-use cup can make it easier to see how much you are really drinking at home.

 Size of the glass or bottle

 Glasses come in all shapes and sizes, with some able to hold significant – and risky – amounts of alcohol.
 This is especially true for wine and gin glasses, which are growing in size.
-One glass does not always mean one standard drink.
+One glass does not always mean one SD.